Green Mountain Club

 • Shop

-Green Mountain Club Ridgerunners perform routine trail maintenance and manage waste along highly trafficked sections of the Long Trail/Appalachian Trail in southern Vermont.
-Ridgerunners are supervised by the Southern Lead Caretaker and the Caretaker Supervisor.
+Green Mountain Club Ridgerunners perform routine trail maintenance and manage waste along highly trafficked sections of the Long Trail.
+Ridgerunners are supervised by a Lead Caretaker and the Caretaker Supervisor.

 Compared to a Backcountry Caretaker, the Ridgerunner role is more heavily weighted toward trail, shelter, and privy maintenance.
 Ridgerunners backpack throughout their range during the workweek rather than remaining at an assigned overnight site.
 This is a highly independent position that requires planning, flexibility, and logistical creativity.